Ball Park Music: 2012: Museum

-Ball Park Music began 2012 by announcing The 180° Tour; "their most ambitious tour yet".
-They were initially to play 14 dates with supports Nantes and Cub Scouts but added more shows in Brisbane, Sydney, Adelaide and Melbourne due to popular demand.
+Ball Park Music began 2012 by announcing The 180° Tour, described as "their most ambitious tour yet", with 14 dates supported by Nantes and Cub Scouts.
 The band was also added to the 2012 Groovin' the Moo line-up as well as Splendour in the Grass.

-On 23 March 2012, Ball Park Music were invited to do Triple J's Like a Version, where they performed their single "All I Want Is You" followed by a cover of the Flaming Lips song "Do You Realize??".
-This was also filmed for Triple J TV at the time.
+On 23 March 2012, Ball Park Music performed on Triple J's live music segment Like a Version, where they performed their single "All I Want Is You" followed by a cover of the Flaming Lips song "Do You Realize??".

-On 20 July 2012, it was announced that the band would release new music in the form of a single called "Surrender" leading into their set at Splendour in the Grass.
-In a radio interview on Triple J with Zan Rowe, Cromack revealed that band were working on a new album, and they'd be releasing something "soon enough".
+On 20 July 2012, it was announced that the band would release new music and released the single "Surrender" leading into their set at Splendour in the Grass.
+It was followed by the announcement of a second album.
 Museum was released in Australia on 5 October 2012 and it was named Triple J's Feature Album the following week.
-The album peaked at number 9 on the ARIA charts.
+The album peaked at number nine on the ARIA charts.

+On 21 September 2012, it was announced that the band would be supporting Weezer on their 2013 Australian tour, alongside Cloud Control.